jasonkronemeyer/jasonkronemeyer.github.io/dev/cooperate.md

 ## Purpose

-The purpose of the CONNECT Center is to strengthen rural prosperity by advancing cooperative and community-owned solutions in:
+The purpose of the EUPCONNECT Center is to strengthen rural prosperity by advancing cooperative and community-owned solutions in:

 - Broadband and telecommunications
 - Energy and utility services